 Four NRC Commissioners undermine safety.
 Rep. Darrell Issa appears to support them.

 San Onofre is designed for a 7.0 earthquake, but sits next to a fault with an 8.0+ earthquake probability — 10 times larger, 32 times stronger, and long overdue.
-More…Some recent earthquakes greater than 7.0:
+Ratepayers funding $64 million in new seismic studies, even though the USGS states no scientist can predict the size of any earthquake.
+Recent quakes > 7.0:

 Nuclear meltdown at San Onofre would poison the nation’s food supply, create permanent “dead zones” and create financial ruin around the nation.
 If you live within 50 miles of San Onofre, you are at even higher risk of losing everything you care about here.
 Five counties are within the 50 mile zone: Los Angeles, Orange, Riverside, San Bernardino and San Diego.